Kynar-Network/mosparo-ruleset-generator/README.md

    Click "Next" to start the generation process.
 You'll see real-time progress updates and system logs in different consoles.

 5. **Download Generated Files**:
-   Once the process is complete, download the generated JSON file and its SHA-256 hash for use with Mosparo.
+   Once the process is complete, download the generated JSON file and its SHA-256 hash for use with mosparo.

 ### TXT File Upload Support